Syphilis is a bacterial infection that's usually caught by having sex with someone who's infected.

 These measures can also reduce your risk of catching other sexually transmitted infections (STIs).

-If you're an injecting drug user, don't use other people's needles or share your needles with others.
+If you inject yourself with drugs, do not use other people's needles or share your needles with others.

 Syphilis in pregnancy